Equity Grant: Everything You Need to Know

 If the option has an exercise price equal to the fair market value of the stock at the time of the grant, then the employee will not be taxed the same year that the grant is given to the employee.
 But, once the option is exercised, the employee will be taxed on something called the spread.
 The spread is the difference between the exercise price and the value of the shares at the time the option is exercised.

 If you need help with an equity grant or would like to speak to a qualified attorney in this area, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.